-We are the south coasts premier automatic driving school and currently operate six automatic cars with a seventh planned in the near future.
+We are the south coasts premier automatic driving school and currently operate twelve automatic cars with more planned soon.

 Learning to drive an automatic car is becoming ever more popular.
 If you’re looking to start automatic driving lessons in Bognor Regis, Chichester, Littlehampton, Portsmouth or Worthing, learn with 1st Castle – we are a professional, reputable and fun driving school with both male and female dedicated Automatic Driving Instructors, to help you learn.